Disclaimers: Alleviate Defensiveness

 Be Objective, be obvious

 After you've acknowledged your listener, it's important to structure your statements from a place of objectivity and honesty.
 It doesn't matter if you think you have the right answer or think you know more than your listener.
-Because even if you strongly believe that's what's true, that's great, but...
+Even if you strongly believe that's what's true, that's great, but...

 IT ISN'T ABOUT YOU.
 IT'S ABOUT THEM.

 Your friend's problem is more important than you trying to prove a point.
-If your friend has approached you in an hour of need, this is neither the time nor place for you to harp your opinion.
+If your friend has approached you in an hour of need, this is neither the time nor place for you to harp your opinion or parade your personal ethics with superiority.
 Stay objective.
 There are ways to get your point across without being overbearing.

-Even if you think you're being obvious by assuming certain things are implied, chances are you're not.
+Even if you think you're being obvious by assuming certain messages are implied, chances are you're not obvious at all.
 Make all implications explicitly known by verbalizing these key things:

 - "I don’t have all the answers."